elharirymatteo/RANS/astra_release_note.md

 The evaluation of RANS involves leveraging PPO (Proximal Policy Optimization) policies with multi-discrete action-space to solve various tasks in both 3 DoF and 6 DoF scenarios.
 The agents are modeled as actor-critic networks and are trained for specific epochs with varying network architectures to suit the task complexity.

 </details>

----

-⚠️ For the most up-to-date information and code, please refer to the [main repository](https://github.com/elharirymatteo/RANS/tree/main).